-The road section from 234+00 to 236+00 is in a spiral curve and the goal is to intersect the right-of-way of the road, which is at a 50' offset fromthe centerline, with an original property line running NW to SE.
+The road section from 234+00 to 236+00 is in a spiral curve and the goal is to intersect the right-of-way of the road, which is at a 50' offset from the centerline, with an original property line running NW to SE.
 Rather than use complicated coordinate geometry, the Map screen can be used to select Draw, Offset and create a 50' offset line of the road, shown above.
-Then within Stake Points, where point 17 is the occupied point and 18 is the backsight point, the point to stake can be selected using the Map icon, and then the intersect snap (highlighted in gray above) can be used to find the intersect of the spiral curve to the property line.
+Then within Stake Points, where point 17 is the occupied point and 18 is the backsight point, the point to stake can be selected using the Map icon, and the backsight point, the point to stake can be selected using the Selected using the Selected using the Intersect of the spiral curve to the property line.
 Note that the snap to the right of the intersect is the "nearest" snap--it picks up any point you pick on the linework, not necessarily at an endpoint or intersect point.
 Upon clicking the orange return arrow at the top right, the target point is computed.
 No target Point ID is created or is necessary.
 You can simply "stake to the drawing".

 Using the graphic screen selection of points, you also have the ability to see the last point picked.
-So if you are selecting a series of tightly-spaced "endpoints" of lines, using the endpoint snap, you can see your last point, and pick the next one, by reference.
+So, if you are selecting a series of tightly-spaced "endpoints" of lines, using the endpoint snap, you can see your last point, and pick the next one, by reference.

-The last point selected is shown by a pencil, so if you are staking endpoints right-to-left, you select the next point shown illustrated here by an arrow.
+The last point selected is shown by a pencil, so if you are staking endpoints right-toleft, you select the next point shown illustrated here by an arrow.
 The previous "snap" used, such as "endpoint snap" highlighted above, is the default, allowing you to pick the next point immediately.
 If you don't pick a new point but instead click on the orange arrow, the program will default to the highlighted point (indicated by the pencil), and you will be re-staking the last point selected.
 So this option allows you to re-stake the last point and also reference the last point when staking another.

-Note: The graphics screen will show text such as stationing (eg. 235+00) or lot numbers if the text is first converted to polylines before being imported as a DXF or DWG file.
-Carlson Survey, for example, has a command called "Text to Polylines" that can be used to convert standard text into polylines for presentation within SurvCE and other programs.
+Note: The graphics screen will show text such as stationing (e.g. 235+00) or lot numbers if the text is first converted to polylines before being imported as a DXF or DWG file.
+Carlson Survey, for example, has a command called "Text to Polylines" that can be used to convert standard text into polylines for presentation within SurvPC and other programs.